ejfox/website/content/blog/the-art-of-coding.md

 ### Working in Public

 Sharing your work progress publicly (e.g., on social media or a blog) not only serves as documentation but also invites feedback and creates accountability.
 It can foster community engagement and even attract potential users or clients.

+### Working in semi-Public

+Even if you aren't sharing your work publicly, you can "liveblog" your progress in your company's shared chat channels.

 ### Live-Streaming